Toni Kellar, Director, Roots To Rhythm™

 Babatunde Olatunji : language of the drum and community drumming, African rhythms (1996, 1998, 2000)

-Layne Redmond : workshops, private classes, and intensives in frame drum, tambourine, tar, Middle Eastern rhythms, world fusion rhythms, original compositions, and ritual (1996 to present)
+Layne Redmond : workshops, private classes, and intensives in frame drum, tambourine, tar, Middle Eastern rhythms, world fusion rhythms, original compositions, and ritual (1996 to 2000)

 Bob Bloom : djembe and African rhythms, drum circle facilitation (1995-2000, 2005)